Jonah Matranga

-Jonah Rzadzinski Matranga (born Jonah Sonz Matranga, August 11, 1969) is an American singer, songwriter and guitarist who has released a variety of solo material under his own name and onelinedrawing, and has previously been part of the bands Far and New End Original (an anagram of "onelinedrawing") and Gratitude.
-He now continues to work and tour under onelinedrawing'.
+Jonah Rzadzinski Matranga (born Jonah Sonz Matranga) is an American singer, songwriter and guitarist who has released a variety of solo material under his own name and onelinedrawing, and has previously been part of the bands Far and New End Original (an anagram of "onelinedrawing") and Gratitude.
+He now continues to work and tour under onelinedrawing.

 Biography

 Early life

 Jonah Rzadzinski Matranga grew up in Brookline, Massachusetts.
 He left in 1987 to attend Pitzer College in Claremont, California, where he majored in English and began making music by himself.
 After graduation, he moved to Sacramento to form Far in 1991.

-They made four albums, including the classic Water and Solutions, before disbanding in December 1998.
-During this time, Jonah married in April 1994, and his daughter was born that August.
+They made four albums, including Water & Solutions, before disbanding in December 1998.
+During this time, Matranga married in April 1994, and his daughter was born that August.
 He divorced two years later.
 In 1999, he moved to the Bay Area.
 He currently lives in Portland, making music and raising his daughter.

 Solo career and New End Original

-After the demise of Far, Jonah began to perform with a tape recorder and touring under the name onelinedrawing, which had been the name of a cassette he had released on Kevin Seconds's Pop Rockit Records.
-He released two EPs in 1999 (Sketchy EPs #1 and #2) of bedroom demos.
-He put out two further EPs in 2001 – "Always New JanJun00" and "Always New JulDec00".
+After the demise of Far, Matranga began to perform with a tape recorder and touring under the name onelinedrawing, which had been the name of a cassette he had released on Kevin Seconds's Pop Rockit Records.
+He released two EPs in 1999 (Sketchy EP #1 and #2) of bedroom demos.
+He put out two further EPs in 2001 – Always New JanJun00 and Always New JulDec00.

-In 2000, he formed and fronted New End Original, a band that primarily performed full-band versions of onelinedrawing songs.
-With the lineup completed by Texas Is The Reason alumni Scott Winegard (bass) and Norman Arenas (guitar), and drummer Charlie Walker (ex-Chamberlain), they released one album Thriller and a single for Lukewarm.
+In 2000, Matranga formed and fronted New End Original, a band that primarily performed full-band versions of onelinedrawing songs.
+With the lineup completed by Texas Is The Reason alumni Scott Winegard (bass) and Norman Arenas (guitar), and drummer Charlie Walker (ex-Chamberlain), they released one album, Thriller, and a single for "Lukewarm".

 Much of his solo material has also been self-released, though often subsequently distributed through labels such as Crank! and Corrupted Image.
-However, his two full-length onelinedrawing albums, Visitor (2002) -a mixed bag of acoustic-based home recordings spanning a few years- and The Volunteers (2004) were released by Jade Tree Records.
+However, Matranga's two full-length onelinedrawing albums, Visitor (2002) - a compliation of acoustic-based home recordings spanning a few years - and The Volunteers (2004) were released by Jade Tree Records.

-The Volunteers possessed a more polished sound – courtesy of mixer Dave Sardy, who had previously worked with Matranga on Far's Water and Solutions.
+The Volunteers possessed a more polished sound – courtesy of mixer Dave Sardy, who had previously worked with Matranga on Far's Water & Solutions.

-Matranga retired the onelinedrawing moniker in 2004 and now intends to put all future solo releases under his name.
-In December 2004, Jonah began offering custom-made recordings of songs by himself or others through his website, in order to offer a one-of-a-kind musical artpiece.
-Information about this and his many other ideas can be found on Matranga's website, where he can also be contacted personally.
+Matranga retired the onelinedrawing moniker in 2004 and intended to put all future solo releases under his name.
+In December 2004, Matranga began offering custom-made recordings of songs by himself or others through his website, in order to offer a one-of-a-kind musical art piece.